Eric Grothe Sr.: Accolades

 When a best Australian team of the limited tackle era was named in 1995, Grothe shared with prop Arthur Beetson the distinction of being a unanimous choice of every judge.

-In 2005 he was named one of the 25 greatest ever NSW players.
+In 2005 he was named one of the 25 greatest NSW players.

-He stands at equal sixth with Ray Price on the Parramatta all time try tally list with 78 scored in just 152 games.
+He stands at equal sixth with Ray Price on the Parramatta all-time try tally list with 78 scored in 152 games.

 In February 2008, Grothe was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

 Origin father and son

-Grothe's son Eric Jr. began to play for Parramatta in 1999 and himself represented for New South Wales in 2006.
-They are thus one of several father and son pairs to play State of Origin, including Wayne & Mitchell Pearce and Steve & Josh Morris/Brett Morris, all for NSW.
+Grothe's son Eric Jr. began to play for Parramatta in 1999 and represented for New South Wales in 2006.
+They are thus one of several father and son pairs to play State of Origin, including Wayne and Mitchell Pearce, and Steve and Josh Morris/Brett Morris, all for NSW.

 Post football and personal life

 Grothe currently plays in a band, Eric Grothe and the Gurus.
-Eric Sr. is the son of German immigrant parents.